 Most people have no problems obtaining a credit card after filing for bankruptcy.
 In fact, there is an industry of companies that cater specifically to extending credit to people who have filed for bankruptcy.

 7. Is it unethical and immoral file for bankruptcy?

 Federal bankruptcy law was created specifically to help people in situations where they cannot afford to pay their debts back.
-There is nothing unethical or immoral about using federally established law to legally eliminate your debts.
-In fact it shows good character, that you are willing to take action to resolve your financial situation.
+There is nothing unethical or immoral about using the federally established law to legally eliminate your debts.
+In fact, it shows good character, that you are willing to take action to resolve your financial situation.

 8. I will not be able to purchase a home if I file for bankruptcy?